The Golden Eagle - China & Tibet Rail Discovery

 We set out from our train this morning stopping first at the Buddhist Kumbum (Ta’er) Monastery.
 Kumbum was founded in 1583 in a narrow valley close to the village of Lusar in the Tibetan cultural region of Amdo.
 In the afternoon we will visit the Shuijingxiang Market.
 At the entrance of two intersecting alleys, each more than 1,100 meters long are more than 3,000 fixed stalls.
 The market has everything from food and drink to articles for daily use.
 You can not only find lotus roots and wild rice stems, which are products of Southern China but also seafood from the coast.

-An early morning start at Golmud today as we board the high-altitude train (where we have reserved seats) that will take us on an extraordinary and unforgettable 14-hour daylight journey along the 1,142km ‘Roof of the World’ line to Lhasa, cresting the 16,640ft (5,072m) Tangula Pass.
+At Golmud we board the high-altitude train (where we have reserved seats) that will take us on an extraordinary and unforgettable 14-hour journey along the 1,142km ‘Roof of the World’ line to Lhasa, cresting the 16,640ft (5,072m) Tangula Pass.
 This is the world’s highest railway pass, reaching an unbelievable 3 miles (5km) above sea level.
 Due to the high altitude, supplementary oxygen is pumped in through the ventilation system.
 Personal oxygen masks are available if required.